These amazing buffalo ribs are cooked on the grill! It’s so easy to do, and you’ll love the buffalo sauce! Low carb, keto, and LCHF recipe.

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #GetGrillingAmerica #CollectiveBias

-Who’s ready for grilling season – I know I am!
+Are you ready for grilling season?
 The moment the snow melts here in Illinois, we fire up the grill!
 But something I’ve never cooked on the grill is ribs – and I saw these hand-trimmed Smithfield Extra Tender Pork Back Ribs last time I was in Walmart.
 They’re right in the pork aisle, and you can also find Smithfield Extra Tender Pork St Louis Style Ribs and Smithfield Extra Tender Pork Spareribs!

 Smithfield Ribs do not contain any added hormones or steroids, and Championship Pitmasters use them in competitions!
 These high quality, extra-tender ribs from Smithfield® are also perfect for backyard grills like mine, and I decided that I was definitely up to the challenge of cooking them at home!